lamw/vsphere-with-tanzu-nsxt-automated-lab-deployment/README.md

 ![](screenshots/screenshot-13.png)

-Step 2 - Click on `Add Permissions` to assign both the user `administrator@vsphere.local` and `devops@vsphere.local` which was automatically created by the Automation or any other valid user within vSphere to be able to deploy workloads and click on `Edit Storage` to assign the VM Storage Policy `pacific-gold-storage-policy` or any other valid VM Storage Policy.
+Step 2 - Click on `Add Permissions` to assign both the user `administrator@vsphere.local` and `devops@vsphere.local` which was automatically created by the Automation or any other valid user within vSphere to be able to deploy workloads and click on `Edit Storage` to assign the VM Storage Policy `tanzu-gold-storage-policy` or any other valid VM Storage Policy.

 ![](screenshots/screenshot-14.png)